joshblum/eeg-toolkit/README.md

 ## Development setup

-We have some installation commands that utilize `brew` or `apt-get` based on your system.

 All Python packages are install using `pip` from the `requirements.txt` file.
 If you wish to install via another method i.e. `conda`, all the packages and versions can be found in `requirements.txt`.

-The commands below install common packages for OSX or Linux and run the server.
+The commands below install common packages for Linux and run the server.

 Note: You need to use `sudo` if you are not working in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) when